Ilona8895/Movie-passport/README.md

 # MoviePassport

 Search and rate your favourite movies.
-Data about rated movies is stored in LocalStorage.
+Data about rated movies are stored in LocalStorage.

 ## Available Scripts